Meet the Committee

-Graham is a member of the following sub-committee(s): Promotional Materials, Social Media
+Arthur is a member of the following sub-committee(s): Social Media, Engaging Members

 Caz Turver - Border Caz (Treasurer)

-Caz is a member of the following sub-committee(s): Promotional Materials
+Caz is a member of the following sub-committee(s): Promotional Materials, Social Media

 My name is Caroline - but most people call me Caz as my caching name is Border Caz.
 I'm a widow with 2 adult children (who aren't really in to caching) and my geohound, Reg.
 I have been caching since July 2009, and joined GAGB in November 2009.

 I live in Shropshire and, back in September 2011, was one of the founding members of the committee formed to organise the annual UK Mega in the West Midlands Region in August 2013.
 I took on the role of Treasurer for the duration and will be using the experience gained then, and in my working life, as Treasurer of GAGB.

 Mel Read - Moira Crackers (Secretary & Shop Manager)

 Mel is a member of the following sub-committee(s): Promotional Materials, Engaging Members

 My name is Melanie but most call me Mel, I'm half of Moira Crackers and live in a wonderful village on Leicestershire/Derbyshire border.